-I’ll let you in on a secret- most people who do “day trading” are really just gambling.
-At some point it stops being about educated guesses and analyses and starts being all about those dopamine hits.
+I’ll let you in on a secret- most people who do “day trading” are just gambling.
+It stops being about educated guesses and analyses and starts being all about those dopamine hits.
 Let’s face it- it feels great when a coin we own has an epic pump.
 It’s why we’re all in crypto.
-This is fine, but you should be honest with yourself about what you’re doing.
-If you’re ok losing what you’re trading, and most of your serious savings are somewhere else, that’s fine.
-It can be a good way to learn the options game and get better at it.

 Steps to short cryptos on KuCoin

-Let’s get down to business.
-Today I’ll be showing you how to short any crypto using KuCoin Futures.
+Let’s get down to business on the KuCoin exchange.
+Today, I’ll show you how to short any crypto using KuCoin Futures.

 1. You’ll need to be set up with KuCoin and have your KuCoin account funded.

-4. Across the top of the Futures Pro homepage you’ll see the trading pairs.
-There are currently 60 or so pairs to choose from.
+4. Across the top of the Futures Pro homepage, you’ll see the trading pairs.
+There are currently 60 or so pairs from which to choose.
 Select the crypto you’d like to short.

-6. If you’d like to use leverage on your trade and risk getting wiped out quicker for a potential bigger reward, use the sliding scale to click what multiple you’d like to use.
+6. If you’d like to use leverage on your trade and risk getting wiped out quicker for a potentially more significant reward, use the sliding scale to click what multiple you’d like to use.

-7. Click Sell/Short and when the pop up window comes into view select Sell.
+7. Click Sell/Short, and when the pop-up window comes into view, select Sell.
 Input your trading password if prompted.
 You’ve just set up your first short on KuCoin.
 Congrats!
-Now all you need to do is sit there and hope the crypto gods smile on you.
+All you need to do is sit there and hope the crypto gods smile on you.

 How do you close a position on KuCoin futures?

 To exit your position, click the empty square with the pen hovering over it on the bottom right of the screen next to your trade info.
-Select a profit take or stop loss thats below or above what you’re currently at.
+Select a profit take or stop loss below or above where you currently are.
 Select limit and hit Confirm.

 A final word